COVID-19 (CORONAVIRUS) INFORMATION FOR RESIDENTS

-The new measures imposed by the Government during the pandemic will cause some changes to the way the Park operates, particularly in relation to the Office, laundry and other communal facilities.
+The measures imposed by the Government during the pandemic have and will continue to cause changes to the way the Park operates, particularly in relation to the Office, Laundry and other communal facilities.

 The Park Office

 The Log Cabin Park Office reception is currently closed to in-person visits.
 The telephones are monitored during business hours.
-If you need to pay your rent or report a Maintenance issue, or make a general enquiry, you will need to phone the office number, 03 9789 7987.
+If you need to pay your rent or report a Maintenance issue, or make a general enquiry, please phone the office number, 03 9789 7987.
 Alternatively, click on Resident Services above to access online help 24/7.

 Paying Rent and other charges – You may pay rent by direct bank transfer, either at your bank’s branch or online through your bank’s online platform.
 Alternatively, you can phone the office number and make payment by phone using your credit card, Visa/Mastercard debit card, or prepaid card.
-Phone or email the office if you are unsure of the balance on your account, click on Resident Services – Check My Balance (above).
+If you are unsure of the balance on your account, click on Resident Services – Check My Balance (above).

 Residents are reminded to practice good personal hygiene, including washing hands and staying 1.5 m distance from another person, even in an outdoor environment.
 There is evidence that sharing food, drinks and smoking equipment, including cigarettes, vapes etc. with an infected person will expose you to the Coronavirus.